 Temple Sinai will work with every funeral home, Jewish or not.
 We are a member of the Jewish Funeral Practices Committee which has created a pre-arranged package available to all our members.
 For more information, please visit www.dc.jewish-funerals.org, or you may call (202) 966-1545.

 We also work closely with Torchinsky Hebrew Funeral Home.
-They are devoted to serving our local Jewish community by providing both burial and cremation services.
+They are devoted to serving our local Jewish community by providing for all funeral needs.
 For more information, please contact Joyce Torchinsky at (202) 541-1001 or (301) 495-3395 or by email, email@example.com.